-a.
-Plagiarism: Submitting material that, in part or whole, is not entirely one's own workwithout attributing those same portions to their correct source.
+- a.
+Plagiarism: Submitting material that, in part or whole, is not entirely one's own workwithout attributing those same portions to their correct source. - b.

-- b.
 Cheating: Using unauthorized notes, study aids, or information on an examination; altering a graded work after it has been returned, then submitting the work for reevaluation without permission; allowing another person to do one's work and submitting that work under one's own name; submitting identical or similar papers for credit in more than one course without prior permission from the course instructors.
 Persons who assist cheating by sharing their work are also guilty of cheating. - c.
-Obtaining an unfair advantage: (a) Stealing, reproducing, circulating, or otherwise gaining access to examination materials prior to the time authorized by the instructor; (b) stealing, destroying, defacing, or concealing library materials with the purpose of depriving others of their use; (c) unauthorized collaboration on an academic assignment; (d) retaining, possessing, using, or circulating previously given examination materials, where those materials clearly indicate that they are to be returned to the instructor at the conclusion of the examination; (e) intentionally obstructing or interfering with another participant's academic work; or (f) otherwise undertaking activity with the purpose of creating or obtaining an unfair academic advantage over other participants' academic work. - d.
+Obtaining an unfair advantage: (a) Stealing, reproducing, circulating, or otherwise gaining access to examination materials prior to the time authorized by the instructor; (b) stealing, destroying, defacing, or concealing library materials with the purpose of depriving others of their use; (c) unauthorized collaboration on an academic assignment; (d) retaining, possessing, using, or circulating previously given examination materials, where those materials clearly indicate that they are to be returned to the instructor at the conclusion of the examination; (e) intentionally obstructing or interfering with another participant's academic work; or (f) otherwise undertaking activity with the purpose of creating or obtaining an unfair academic advantage over other participants' academic work.

+- d.
 Fabrication: Falsifying or inventing any information, data, or citation; presenting data that were not gathered in accordance with standard guidelines defining the appropriate methods for collecting or generating data, and failing to include an accurate account of the method by which the data were gathered or collected. - e.
-Falsification of records and official documents: Altering documents affecting academic records; forging signatures of authorization or falsifying information on an official academicdocument. - f.
+Falsification of records and official documents: Altering documents affecting academic records; forging signatures of authorization or falsifying information on an official academic document. - f.
 Unauthorized access to computerized academic or administrative records or systems: Viewing or altering computer records, modifying computer programs or systems, releasing or dispensing information gained via unauthorized access, or interfering with the use or availability of computer systems or information. - g.
 Recording class sessions and other program activities: Recording classes, cultural activities, group meetings, language partner sessions, or other program activities is not allowed unless a specific medical or disability accommodation has been approved by CLS Program.
 If participants are interested in recording or photographing other program participants, language partners, or others, they should ask for permission before doing so.

-Participants who engage in the above behaviors may be subject to immediate disciplinary action and considered for dismissal from the program (see Section 22 and Section 23).
+Participants who engage in the above behaviors may be subject to immediate disciplinary action and considered for dismissal from the program (see Section 23 and Section 24).

-16. Testing, Evaluation, and Survey Requirements - Finalists are required to complete testing and evaluation or survey requirements as outlined below.

-Language testing for the program is conducted by Language Testing International (LTI), a division of the American Council on the Teaching of Foreign Languages (ACTFL).
-LTI will arrange for an Oral Proficiency Interview (OPI) examination to be conducted with an ACTFL-certified tester by telephone before and upon completion of the program.
+- 16. Testing, Evaluation, and Survey Requirements Finalists are required to complete testing and evaluation or survey requirements, including a mid-program survey and a post-program survey. - 17.
+Language Testing Language testing for the program is conducted by Language Testing International (LTI), a division of the American Council on the Teaching of Foreign Languages (ACTFL).
+LTI will arrange for an Oral Proficiency Interview (OPI) examination to be conducted with an ACTFL-certified tester by telephone upon completion of the program.
+All CLS Spark participants will take an OPI upon completion of the program and will receive a certificate attesting to their proficiency level.

-Missed OPI Fee: Participants who fail to take their pre- or post-program language test at the scheduled time will be responsible for any fees incurred.
+Missed OPI Fee: Participants who fail to take their post-program language test at the scheduled time will be responsible for any fees incurred.
 The current penalty for a missed ACTFL OPI exam is \$60, but the cost is subject to change without further notice.

-Participants are also required to complete a short mid-program evaluation that must be completed by the stated deadline, and a post-program evaluation that is due September 9, 2022.
+Participants are also required to complete a short mid-program evaluation that must be completed by the stated deadline, and a post-program evaluation that is due September 8, 2023.